Flight Instructor Rating

 Notes

-Additional costs such such as uniforms, CASA fees and medical related expenses are not included.
-Students have the option to pay tuition fees upfront or in weekly, pre-paid amounts.
+Additional costs such such as uniforms, accommodation, CASA fees and medical related expenses are not included.
+Students will pay weekly in pre-paid amounts.